jimniels/blog/src/client/posts/2018-08-09-cabin-of-logo-integrity.md

 ---
-title: My Little Cabin in the Woods of Logo Integrity
 tags: stories
 ---

+# My Little Cabin in the Woods of Logo Integrity

 Back in December (of 2017) I received [a tweet from @ycparak](https://twitter.com/ycparak/status/940646088389939201) out of the blue: